-The NSW Environment Protection Authority (EPA) has commissioned the CSIRO to undertake a comprehensive study of fugitive methane emissions from a range of natural and industry sources across NSW.
-The study will run over 12 months, with sampling undertaken in all four seasons.
+The NSW Environment Protection Authority (EPA) commissioned the CSIRO to undertake a wide ranging study of fugitive methane emissions from some of the major land uses across NSW.

 Methane is a gas that exists naturally and is also generated by human activity.
 It is a component of the earth's atmosphere at low concentrations.
-We inhale methane when we breathe.
+We inhale methane and numerous other gases when we breathe.

 Sources of methane emissions in the environment include wetlands, native forests, landfills, rice farms, coal mines, coal seam gas sites, sewage treatment plants and intensive agricultural sites.

 To examine the levels of methane from the various land uses in NSW the CSIRO measured atmospheric methane levels at 16 sites across the state from June 2014 to May 2016.
 These included coal seam gas, landfill, agricultural, coal mining, wastewater treatment and a forest and a wetland site.